Meet our instructors

 View a detailed consultant profile on Deborah Seaman.

-Clive Shearer left Britain over 20 years ago seeking new horizons and expanded his skills as a facilitator, educator, coach, and consultant.
-He came on board with Professional & Organizational Development in 2004, and says his greatest satisfaction occurs when people use his practical workplace ideas as lifetime lessons.
+Clive Shearer left Britain over 20 years ago seeking new horizons for his skills as a facilitator, educator, coach, and consultant.
+He came on board with Professional & Organizational Development in 2004, and says his greatest satisfaction occurs when people gain lifetime lessons in his classes.

-Clive teaches seven quarterly classes for POD: Conflict Resolution Skills for Health Care Professionals, Difficult People and Difficult Behavior, Training, Coaching, and Mentoring, Rapid Process Improvement, Turning Negative Emotions Into Positive Outcomes, Conflict Management, and Stress Management.
-These classes, and his customized workshops, have been attended by over 7,500 UW and UW Medicine participants—many coming to two or more sessions.
-As an educator, retreat facilitator, and coach, Clive has served over 60 University of Washington, Health Sciences, and UW Medicine departments.
+Clive teaches seven quarterly classes for POD: Conflict Resolution Skills for Health Care Professionals; Difficult People and Difficult Behavior; Training, Coaching, and Mentoring for Success; Rapid Process Improvement; Turning Negative Emotions Into Positive Outcomes; Conflict Management; and Stress Management.
+These classes, and his customized workshops, have been attended by over 8,150 UW and UW Medicine participants—many coming to two or more sessions.
+As an educator, retreat facilitator, and coach, Clive has served 70 University of Washington, Health Sciences, and UW Medicine departments.

 View a detailed consultant profile on Clive Shearer.

-Cass Tang, PMP, is a sought-after instructor and facilitator for project management, estimating, budgeting, risk management, meeting management, communications, facilitation, and scheduling.
+Cass Tang, PMP, is a sought-after instructor and facilitator for project management, technology operations (ITIL), estimating, budgeting, risk management, meeting management, communications, facilitation, and scheduling.
 She graduated with a mechanical engineering degree from the University of Washington and worked for the shipbuilding, aerospace, and pulp and paper industries before transitioning to technology project management.
-In 2007, she started her own consulting company, All Project Solutions, Inc., serving clients globally.
+In 2007, she started her own consulting company, All Project Solutions, Inc., serving clients globally across all disciplines.
 She has helped to stabilize and grow organizations and boards with key processes and intuitive heuristics.

 With over 25 years of training and facilitation experience, Greg Taylor has directed dialogue with groups in the business, educational, government, healthcare, nonprofit, and criminal justice sectors.
 He navigates easily and comfortably within controversial frameworks with people who have strong beliefs and who—quite often—operate from positions of power and influence.